jh3nd3rs0n/jbase64transformer/README.md

 ```

-Be sure to replace the following:
+Be sure to remove or replace the following:

 - Replace `${VERSION}` with the actual version shown within the name of the executable jar file.

-- Replace `[OPTION]...` with nothing or one or more of the command line options described in the usage below.
+- Remove `[OPTION]...` or replace `[OPTION]...` with one or more of the command line options described in the usage below.

-- Replace `[FILE]` with nothing or the file you would like transformed.
-(Replacing `[FILE]` with nothing will cause JBase64Transformer to use standard input as input instead of a file.)
+- Remove `[FILE]` or replace `[FILE]` with the file you would like to be transformed to standard output.
+(Removing `[FILE]` will cause JBase64Transformer to use standard input as input instead of a file.)

 ## Usage